AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

 <br>
 <b>Step 3: Set Other Feature Variables</b><br>
-Our project should be compiled using C++ 17.
+Our project should be compiled using C++20.
 This is set with:

  \snippet "../../build/cmake/samples/ALox/CMakeLists.txt"        DOXYGEN_CMAKE_INCLUDE_3